Factbox: The Trump impeachment inquiry: What we've learned so far

 * A rough transcript of the call on July 25 between Trump and Zelenskiy confirmed the whistleblower’s most damaging allegation - that Trump asked Zelenskiy to investigate Burisma, a Ukrainian energy company on which Hunter Biden, the son of Joe Biden, had served as a board member.
 Trump, a Republican, also asked Zelenskiy to “do us a favour” and investigate a debunked conspiracy theory that a hacked Democratic National Committee computer server was in Ukraine, according to the transcript.

-* Text messages between Trump’s Ukraine special envoy, Kurt Volker, his European Union ambassador Gordon Sondland and his personal attorney, Rudy Giuliani, show that pressure was exerted on Zelenskiy to make a public statement committing himself to investigating Burisma before he would be allowed to meet with Trump at the White House - part of the “quid pro quo” - Latin for a favour for a favour - that is at the heart of the impeachment inquiry.
+* Text messages between Trump’s Ukraine special envoy, Kurt Volker, his European Union Ambassador Gordon Sondland and his personal attorney, Rudy Giuliani, show that pressure was exerted on Zelenskiy to make a public statement committing himself to investigating Buries before he would be allowed to meet with Trump at the White House, part of the “quid pro quo” - Latin for a favour for a favour - that is at the heart of the impeachment inquiry.

 * Sondland, a hotelier and Trump donor, testified to congressional investigators that Trump largely delegated Ukraine policy to Giuliani.
 He said Trump told him and other officials at a White House meeting to coordinate with Giuliani, who at the time was seeking to dig up dirt on Biden, a leading candidate for the Democratic presidential nomination in 2020 to run against Trump.
 Sondland expressed disquiet in his testimony about allowing a private citizen to have such an influential role in U.S. foreign policy.